exec-helper/source/src/plugins/docs/exec-helper-plugins-make.md

 ## command-line
 Additional command line parameters to pass to make as a list of separate arguments.
 By default no additional arguments are added.

+## working-dir
+The working directory of the command.
+Can be an absolute path are a relative one w.r.t. the path to the considered configuration file.
+Commands that should be executed relative to the current working dir can use the _current dir_ operator ('.' on NIX systems).

 # EXAMPLE
 ## Configuration
 \include make.example